 What is bitrate on Twitch?

-As its name suggests, bitrate is the number of bits transferred or processed in a set amount of time (usually seconds).
+Bitrate is the number of bits transferred or processed in a set amount of time (usually seconds) by a video encoder.
 Its unit is often kbps or Mbps, kilobits, and megabits per second, respectively.

 Whenever a video file is compressed, some data is lost, while the remainder is kept.
 More data kept = more quality.
 The bitrate determines how much information is kept/lost in the compression.
 Therefore, bitrate affects video quality.

 This concept is really useful in live streaming since we're usually trying to send a large file through the internet (as we covered in our data transfer calculator and bandwidth calculator), and we need a metric of how much speed we need to produce an enjoyable experience.

 Bitrate and resolution